Daman and Diu: Religion

-Hinduism is the most common religion in Daman and Diu.
-Muslims are also now the second-largest religious group in the territory, followed by the indigenous Christians.
-The Catholic Christians of Daman and Diu are pastorally served by the Metropolitan Roman Catholic Archdiocese of Goa and Daman, which has its see in Goa, the primatial see of India.
+Hinduism was the most common religion in Daman and Diu.
+Muslims were also now the second-largest religious group in the territory, followed by the indigenous Christians.
+The Catholic Christians of Daman and Diu were pastorally served by the Metropolitan Roman Catholic Archdiocese of Goa and Daman, which has its see in Goa, the primatial see of India.

 Languages

 Gujarati was the mother tongue of most of the territory's population, as they belong to the Gujarati-speaking Damaniya sub-caste.
-Along with Gujarati, Hindi and English are also widely used.
+Along with Gujarati, Hindi and English were also widely used.
 Daman and Diu were once part of a combined union territory along with Goa (a Konkani-speaking region) before Goa became a state in 1987.

-The use of Portuguese, which was the territory's official language during the colonial period, is in decline and relegated to home use.
-It is also used as a liturgical language by the territory's Catholics.
-Standard Portuguese exists in a post-creole continuum while Daman and Diu Portuguese is spoken by about 10,000–12,000 people in Daman.
+The use of Portuguese, which was the territory's official language during the colonial period, was in decline and relegated to home use.
+It was also used as a liturgical language by the territory's Catholics.
+Standard Portuguese existed in a post-creole continuum while Daman and Diu Portuguese was spoken by about 10,000–12,000 people in Daman.

 The languages taught in schools in Daman and Diu under the three-language formula were: